Today I want to raise awareness for a condition that affects women all over the world.

 God only gives us what we can handle and if not it’s a challenge ;-)))

-A BIG thank you to Kayleigh who has very kindly allowed me to interview her on this subject!
-Endometriosis surprisingly doesn’t have as much awareness as it should, and hopefully anyone reading this, now has a better understanding of this condition and some of their questions will have been answered.
+A BIG thank you to Kayleigh who has kindly allowed me to interview her on this subject!
+Endometriosis surprisingly doesn’t have as much awareness as it should, and hopefully anyone reading this now has a better understanding of this condition.

 NOTE: This post may contain affiliate links which means I’ll earn a bit of commission at no extra cost to you of course! 🙂 Read more about it here)